20 families traveling 2.5 months together to Colombia and Ecuador in an experiment in community and using the world as our classroom

 2 countries

-15 families
+20 families

-15 families
+20 families

-A small village on the move
+A small village traveling together

 At Traveling Village, every family books the lodging that best suits their needs and budget.
 This flexibility ensures each family can find a space that feels just right for them.